Computational infographic of vector-wise inference in a decoder-only transformer

 and Neel Nanda’s Comprehensive Mechanistic Interpretability Explainer & Glossary

-Neural nets are typically implemented as a series of tensor operations because current tooling is highly optimized for such operations.
-But the most computationally efficient way to code a neural network isn't necessarily the best way to understand what's going on inside of one.
-Vectors (embeddings) are the fundamental information-bearing units in transformers, and are—with few exceptions—operated on completely independently.
-An explanation cast in terms of batch × head × position × d_head tensors with thousands of high-dimension vectors packed into them loses focus on how information flows through a transformer model.
+Neural networks are typically implemented as a series of tensor operations because modern tooling is highly optimized for the parallelized matrix multiplications that tensors facilitate.
+But the most computationally efficient way to code a neural network isn’t necessarily the best way to understand how it works.
+Vectors (aka embeddings) are the fundamental information-bearing units in transformers, and are—with few exceptions—operated on completely independently.
+Discussions framed in terms of [batch × head × position × d_head] tensors, where thousands of high-dimensional vectors are packed together, can lose focus on how information actually flows through the model.

-Implementations sometimes even convolute the computational structure of transformers in order to improve performance.
-For example, the original transformers paper describes multi-headed attention as involving a “concatenation” of the attention-weighted result vectors from each head, which is then projected back to the residual stream.
-Implementations and discussion since have largely conformed with this precedent.
-But concatenation is utterly unprincipled, and it obscures the more intuitive way that information can be seen as flowing through attention heads: result vectors can be directly and independently projected back to the residual stream (as depicted in the present diagram), without any concatenation operation.
+Implementations sometimes even permute the computational structure of the architecture for efficiency.
+For example, the original transformers paper describes multi-headed attention as involving a concatenation of the result vectors from each head, which is then projected back to the residual stream.
+Implementations and discussion since has largely adhered to this structuring.
+But concatenation is an unprincipled operation that obscures the natural way information flows through attention heads: result vectors are independently meaningful, and they can be directly and independently projected back to the residual stream without any concatenation operation.

-Existing work (such as Anthropic's excellent Transformer Circuits thread) is weighty and our understanding is rapidly evolving.
-A good primer illustration might help people bootstrap into this important research program.
+Existing work (such as Anthropic’s excellent Transformer Circuits thread) is weighty, and our understanding is rapidly evolving.
+A good primer might help people bootstrap into this important research program.